Call to Action

 As an overarching demand, we ask that the 63 Recommendations of the President's Task Force on 21st Century Policing Interim Report be implemented immediately, knowing (and acknowledging) that our demands, developed in conversation with our moms and organizers, are probably all encompassed in some way.

 1. We call on the office of US Attorney General Loretta Lynch to establish and maintain a public directory of known officer-involved deaths within the last five years, including those deaths that occurred during law enforcement encounters and while individuals were in custody.
 We acknowledge that imperfect records have been kept in the past, but ask that every effort be made to amend the existing records to include previously unreported incidents.
-Going forward, it should be a requirement that all state and local law enforcement agencies report officer-involved shootings and instances of the use of excessive force.
+Going forward, it should be a requirement that all state and local law enforcement agencies report officer-involved shootings and instances of the use of excessive force.2.
+We demand that the Department of Justice review all officer-involved deaths, and investigate the patterns and practices of all those local police departments against which there is more than one complaint.

 3. We ask that these cases be scrutinized for Civil Rights violations, and that the standard for determination of bias be reformed to be more inclusive of cases that don't pass the "sniff test."